Ernst Süß: War against the Soviet Union

+On 12 June, the Gruppe relocated to an airfield at Belgorod and to Grakowo, located approximately halfway between Kharkov and Kupiansk on 22 June.
+The main German objectives in that combat area were, breakthrough to the upper Don and capture of Voronezh.
+In this timeframe, Süß claimed two MiG-1 fighters shot down on 22 June.
+On 26 June, III.
+Gruppe then moved to Bely Kolodez where they stayed until 3 July.
+Here, Süß claimed three MiG-1 fighters shot down on 27 June, taking his total to 43 aerial victories.
+For these achievements, Süß was awarded the German Cross in Gold (Deutsches Kreuz in Gold) on 2 July.
+On 28 June, German forces had launched Case Blue, the strategic summer offensive in southern Russia.
+On 7 July, Army Group A began their advance towards the oil fields in the Caucasus during the Battle of the Caucasus.
+On 19 July, III.
+Gruppe relocated to Taganrog where they converted from the Bf 109 F-4 variant to the Bf 109 G-2.
+Here, Süß claimed two aerial victories, an I-16 on 20 July and a LaGG-3 four days later.
+On 13 August, III.
+Gruppe had reached Mineralnye Vody in the North Caucasus region.
+The Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) was awarded to him on 4 September 1942 following 50 aerial victories claimed.

 On 22 July 1942, the Geschwaderkommodore (wing commander) of JG 52, Major Herbert Ihlefeld, was severely injured in a flight accident and had to surrender command during his convalescence.
 In consequence, Major Gordon Gollob, the commander of Jagdgeschwader 77 (JG 77—77th Fighter Wing), temporarily took over command of JG 52 as acting Geschwaderkommodore.
 On 17 August, Gollob was ordered dispatch one Schwarm, a flight of four aircraft, of every III.
 Gruppe squadron to the Don-bend.
 The pilots selected for this mission included Süß, Graf and Füllgrabe.

 In the spring of 1943, Süß was transferred to the Ergänzungsgruppe Ost, where he remained a long time as an instructor.
-With this unit he attained his 64th and last victory on the Eastern front on 31 May 1943.
+Following his tour as an instructor, Süß claimed his 64th and last aerial victory on the Eastern Front on 30 May 1943.
+Flying from an airfield at Taman on the Kerch Strait, he was credited with the destruction of a North American B-25 Mitchell bomber.